Jay-Idrees/UPenn-Cybersecurity-Network-Security/SubmissionFile.md

 1. Name and define two ways an IDS connects to a network.

-   Answer 1:
+   Answer 1: Network tap

-   Answer 2:
+   Answer 2: Switched port analyzer

 2. Describe how an IPS connects to a network.

-   Answer:
+   Answer: It is connected physically, by placing it between a switch and a firewall, such that from outward to inward (firewall, IPS, switch)

 3. What type of IDS compares patterns of traffic to predefined signatures and is unable to detect Zero-Day attacks?

-   Answer:
+   Answer: signature based

 4. Which type of IDS is beneficial for detecting all suspicious traffic that deviates from the well-known baseline and is excellent at detecting when an attacker probes or sweeps a network?

-   Answer:
+   Answer: Anomaly based

 #### Defense in Depth